 As you can see from the chart above, the only way back to interdependence is for your ex to make the move toward it and toward you.

 Your movement toward your ex by chasing in any form might feel good temporarily, but will be an illusion.
-(Also see: Does Your Ex Want You To Chase?)
+(Also see my article: Does Your Ex Want You To Chase?)

 You can’t feel it for them.